Welcome to Canberra Yoga Space, and congratulations on your pregnancy.

 4. What if I’m feeling tired or sick?
 Should I attend practise?
 It is fundamental to the course for you to listen to your changing body and respect what it needs – hence, by the same token if you wish or need to rest from practise, we encourage you to do so – without worrying about missed credits or the value you’ve invested in your classes.
 Each woman is different – some women practise all the way until just before delivery.
 Others require more rest during pregnancy.

 5. Can I make up my class at another prenatal class?
 We run two classes at Canberra Yoga Space.
 One on Mondays at 7PM, and another one on a Saturday at 10:15am.
 If you cannot make it to your designated time, you are welcome to send us a request to make it up by attending the other class that week.
 Please note, that this is subject to the number of attendees already enrolled.
 We need to ensure that everyone is comfortable, and hence we will consider your request when we receive it.
 It is more often likely that it is ok.
 But we always need to consider this at the time.
-Please send your email request to Monica at prenatal “@” canberrayogaspace.com.au (replace “@” with just @) – and we can move your credit across for you.
+Please send your email request to classes “@” canberrayogaspace.com.au (replace “@” with just @) – and we can move your credit across for you.

 We have put together the following Prenatal Yoga FAQs to assist you in finding the right prenatal class for you.